Aegiq/lightworks/docs/source/sdk/photonic_circuit.rst

 PhotonicCircuit
 ===============

-The :doc:`../sdk_reference/photonic_circuit` is one of the key components of Lightworks.
+The :class:`PhotonicCircuit <lightworks.PhotonicCircuit>` is one of the key components of Lightworks.
 It is typically the main interaction point for users and allows for an algorithm to be encoded for implementation on a photonic quantum computing system.

 Building Circuits
 -----------------